nsalleron/coveo-challenge/README.md

   - New setup to use browser permissions (`cypress-browser-permissions`) for geolocation, enabling simulated location-based searches.
   - End-to-end (`e2e`) and component tests to verify search and pagination functionalities, including validation of search results and navigation between pages.
   - Custom Commands: Added `mockGeolocation` command to simulate geolocation during tests.
 - **Dependency Updates**:
+  - **React**: 16 -> 18
-  - **Jest**: New Jest configuration for unit tests using modern environments.
+  - **Jest**: New Jest configuration for unit tests.
-  - **TypeScript and Babel**: Updated support for TypeScript and Babel with modern presets for improved compatibility with React and TypeScript.
+  - **Lodash / React Router / React Query / Testing Library **
 - **Removal of CSS Files**
-  - previous css files are removed and tailwindcss was added to the project.
+  - Replaced CSS files with Tailwind CSS, offering a more flexible and maintainable styling approach.

-- **Project reoganisation**
+- **Structure**
+  - Adopted feature-based grouping for components, even though there is currently only one main feature.
-  - TODO
+- **Hooks**
+  - Developed new hooks, such as debounce and objectState, to optimize network call management and local component state handling.

--
+- **Testing Improvements**

-## 3. Summary of Improvements

-This commit brings significant enhancements in terms of:

-- **Modularity**: Separation of responsibilities into dedicated classes for better maintainability.
-- **Testing and Quality**: E2E, unit tests, and Cypress support to better validate functionality.
-- **User Experience**: Optimized pagination and geolocation support in search.

-Overall, this commit modernizes the codebase and improves the quality, structure, and reliability of the search features within the application&#8203;:contentReference[oaicite:0]{index=0}.
+  - Added tests for all components to ensure functionality across the frontend.